 Nature Recovery Rangers

 In Spring 2021 the Centre for Sustainable Healthcare embedded Nature Recovery Rangers at hospital sites in three locations – Bristol, Liverpool and West London.
-With support from the Green Recovery Challenge Fund the rangers are running multiple small projects at these sites to improve biodiversity while helping patients, staff and community members to enjoy nature.
-Through their outreach work they will be involving new volunteers at the hospitals as well as enhancing the sites’ green spaces.
+With support from the Green Recovery Challenge Fund the rangers are running multiple projects at these sites to improve biodiversity while helping patients, staff and community members to enjoy nature.
+Through their outreach work they involve new volunteers at the hospitals and enhance the sites’ green spaces.

-This innovative partnership is being run on a pilot basis and CSH will be fully evaluating its outcomes.
+This innovative partnership is run on a pilot basis and CSH will evaluate its outcomes next year.
 Already however we can see key strengths in the scheme.
 The rangers are employed and managed by CSH, providing a connection to national networks and resources and many opportunities to share ideas and experience with each other and CSH staff.
 But their work is also overseen on a day-to-day basis by NHS managers at their health sites.
 These staff have their own ambitions and aspirations for the project and can ensure that the rangers’ work is closely tailored to local needs and opportunities.
 This includes both the potential for reaching new sections of their communities and for developing the ecological and health value of their different sites.

 Ginnie Abubakar, Community Engagement Manager at Mount Vernon Cancer Centre comments: “After only eight weeks with a Nature Recovery Ranger in post, it has been incredible to see the level of engagement from staff in the project.
 From the number of staff teams who, on top of their busy working lives, are involved in improving their local outdoor patch, to the discussions stimulated at an executive level about the importance of incorporating green space design at a new site.
 At all levels of our organisation staff have been invigorated and are taking part in the project.
 This should not in fact be surprising as it is a demonstration of the evidence - the benefits of connecting with nature in action.
 With plans in place for more initiatives for our patients (outdoor waiting rooms and weekly woodland wanders, to name just two) and the involvement of our local community, I am excited about the impacts we will continue to be able to validate.
 The network of rangers provides valuable support to progress the project still further.”